Sugar Cane Plantations in Maui

 Great and numerous is the knowledge of the Hawaiians.

 By 1850 the Hawaiian government had passed laws permitting non-Hawaiians to buy land in fee simple.
 Known as the Great Mahele passed in 1848, these laws allowed land for sugar production and plantations.
 Investors went heavily into debt buying up land.
 By 1860 many had lost their investments and the remaining owners bought up other plantations.
-Hawaii’s sugar industry went through boom and bust cycles for a number of years but the deciding factor came during the Civil War in the United States
+Hawaii’s sugar industry went through boom and bust cycles for some years, but the deciding factor came during the Civil War in the United States

 The American civil war increased Hawaii’s sugar production due to the blockade of exports from the South during the war.
 Prices increased by 525% in 1864.
 This motivated many investors to take a chance in Maui.
-By 1860 there were 12 plantations or mills spread out among the 4 main island.
+By 1860 there were 12 plantations or mills spread out among the four main islands.
 By 1866 there were 32.

 The Puunene Sugar Mill was built in 1901 and at the time was the largest sugar mill in the state.
 Puunene was the world’s first fully computerized sugar mill with the capacity to process 7500 tons of sugarcane per day which resulted in 1000 tons of raw sugar!